alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I start by saving the HTML file, using the "Save As" button in my web browser.

-Then I open that file in a web browser and my text editor.
+Then I open that file in my web browser and my text editor.
-Using the browser's developer tools, I look for supporting files that I need to save locally -- stylesheets, fonts, images.
+Using the browser's developer tools, I look for external files that I need to save locally -- stylesheets, fonts, images.
 I download the missing files, edit the HTML in my text editor to point at the local copy, then reload the page in the browser to see the result.
 I keep going until I have a self-contained, offline copy of the page.

 Most of my time in the developer tools is spent in two tabs.

-**Network** show me what files the page is loading.
+I look at the *Network tab* to see what files the page is loading.
 Are they being served from my local disk, or fetched from the Internet?
-My goal is that everything comes from my disk.
+I want everything to come from disk.

 <figure style="width: 600px;">
   {%